The health screenings you need

-Cervical cancers are still picked up with the Pap smear, which looks at cells scraped from the cervix for pre-cancerous changes.
-These are suggested at every three years in ages 25 to 69 but more often if there has been HPV present, a very common virus that triggers cancers, especially cervical.
-The new HPV-DNA test can be added in at some point at any age but this is not currently covered by provincial health plans.
+Cervical cancers are still picked up with the Pap smear.
+Which looks at cells scraped from the cervix for pre-cancerous changes.
+These are suggested every three years in ages 25 to 69 but more often if there has been HPV present.
+A very common virus that triggers cancers, especially cervical.
+The new HPV-DNA test can be added in at some point at any age.
+It is not currently covered by provincial health plans.
 It can further streamline how often you need to get the Pap test.

-There is no routine reliable screening test for ovarian or fallopian tube cancer and it’s been traditionally lumped into the reason for the yearly pelvic exam.
+There is no routine reliable screening test for ovarian or fallopian tube cancer.
+It’s been traditionally lumped into the reason for the yearly pelvic exam.
 Good news though: the routine use of pelvic exams in asymptomatic non-pregnant women is not currently recommended.
-There is no reliable use of the blood test CA-125 as an initial screening for gynecologic or other cancers but it can be used as a marker for those already diagnosed whether they are responding to treatments.
+There is no reliable use of the blood test CA-125 as an initial screening for gynecologic or other cancers.
+But it can be used as a marker for those already diagnosed whether they are responding to treatments.

-Colon cancer is not generally screened for until age 50 unless you have a first-degree family member, such as a parent or sibling, who had colon cancer at an early age.
-If so, you should start screening for that 10 years before that family member presented; the best test is the colonoscopy versus the fecal occult blood test (FOBT).
+Colon cancer is not generally screened for until age 50.
+Unless you have a first-degree family member, such as a parent or sibling, who had colon cancer at an early age.
+If so, you should start screening for that 10 years before that family member presented.
+The best test is the colonoscopy versus the fecal occult blood test (FOBT).
 The FOBT, or, poop-on-a-stick test, needs to be done every two years but has a high incidence of error.
-On the other hand, the colonoscopy requires more resources and has long wait times but it is more thorough and only needs to be done every 10 years for the average person.
+On the other hand, a colonoscopy requires more resources and has long wait times.
+It is more thorough and only needs to be done every 10 years for the average person.